BradHutchings/Mmojo-Server/deploy/OpenClaw-Windows-WSL/04-Install-OpenClaw.md

 -->

 <!--
-Add to .bashrc, source .bashrc.
-Can this work before we install? -Brad 2026-02-23 export PATH="/home/linux/.npm-global/bin:$PATH"
+This gets added to .bashrc.
+We will source .bashrc when we're done. -Brad 2026-02-23 export PATH="/home/linux/.npm-global/bin:$PATH"
 -->